-The successor MOU will also include a limited reopener for Salary and Insurance in each year of the successor MOU, which is similar to the reopener that exists in the current MOU.
+The successor MOU also includes a limited reopener for Salary and Insurance in each year of the successor MOU.
 This reopener will allow each side to react to changes in the financial climate.
-The Housing Commission is one of only 39 public housing agencies, out of 3,400 nationwide, to receive a "Moving to Work" (MTW) designation from the U.S. Department of Housing and Urban Development (HUD), which provides the Housing Commission flexibility to create innovative, cost-effective approaches to provide housing assistance to low-income families.
+The Housing Commission is one of only 39 original public housing agencies, out of 3,200 nationwide, to receive a "Moving to Work" (MTW) designation from the U.S. Department of Housing and Urban Development (HUD), which provides the Housing Commission flexibility to create innovative, cost-effective approaches to provide housing assistance to low-income families.
 In addition, this MTW designation allows the Housing Commission to utilize the MTW funds for uses proposed within the Annual MTW Plan submitted to HUD.
 In December 2015, the U.S. Congress extended the contracts of MTW agencies, including the Housing Commission, through 2028.
 For that reason, the Housing Commission believes that there will be adequate funding for the negotiated changes to the MOU.
 However, to the extent the situation changes, the Housing Commission can elect to exercise the reopener to renegotiate with SEIU over the change in circumstances.
 SEIU has the same right under reopener provision.